People

 Mingham Chen, Assistant Professor of Computer Science, studies modeling and simulation of biological systems, developing computational approaches for data analysis, and parameter optimizations.

-Rong Chen, Assistant Professor of Physiology & Pharmacology investigates the function, trafficking, and signaling of dopamine receptors and transporters in the brain following exposure to psychostimulants.
+Rong Chen, Associate Professor of Physiology & Pharmacology investigates the function, trafficking, and signaling of dopamine receptors and transporters in the brain following exposure to psychostimulants.

-Lindsay Comstock, Assistant Professor of Chemistry focuses on developing biochemical tools to study post-translational modifications by combining organic chemistry, biochemistry, and molecular biology.
+Lindsay Comstock, Associate Professor of Chemistry focuses on developing biochemical tools to study post-translational modifications by combining organic chemistry, biochemistry, and molecular biology.

-Regina Cordy, Assistant Professor of Biology, studies the pathogenesis of the protozoan parasite Plasmodium, She examines the effects of host genetics and immunity, host microbiome, and metabolism to understand malaria disease outcome.
+Regina Cordy, Associate Professor of Biology, studies the pathogenesis of the protozoan parasite Plasmodium, She examines the effects of host genetics and immunity, host microbiome, and metabolism to understand malaria disease outcome.

 Josh Currie, Assistant Professor of Biology, contributes expertise in understanding how extracellular signals choreograph tissue regeneration and the cell intrinsic and extrinsic properties that separate complete limb regeneration in amphibians from incomplete and fibrotic healing in humans and other mammals.